eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Hot Waxing Techniques

-Like most things in life, there are more ways to skin the cat than meets the eye (we don't condone skinning cats).
+Like most things in life, there are more ways to skin a cat than meets the eye (we don't condone skinning cats).
 Here are some great resources when it comes to tuning techniques.
-For the everyday skier, we'll look into the basic skis waxing.
+For the everyday skier, we'll look into basic ski waxing.
 Racers looking to improve their technique have some great resources.

 Simple guide from **Nordica** (Click to open)
 [![HOW TO WAX YOUR SKIS](https://img.youtube.com/vi/ZgQSNDAxV1k/maxresdefault.jpg)](https://www.youtube.com/watch?v=ZgQSNDAxV1k)

-Race oriented guide from **Sidecut Tuning** (Click to open) [![Sidecut Tuning - How to tune YOUR skis](https://img.youtube.com/vi/pmNdgS5vNzA/maxresdefault.jpg)](https://youtu.be/pmNdgS5vNzA?si=wK17fYQtn4ZuiyMn)
+Race-oriented guide from **Sidecut Tuning** (Click to open) [![Sidecut Tuning - How to tune YOUR skis](https://img.youtube.com/vi/pmNdgS5vNzA/maxresdefault.jpg)](https://youtu.be/pmNdgS5vNzA?si=wK17fYQtn4ZuiyMn)

 ### Storage Wax

 Start by scraping the edges of any leftover wax that was put on to keep the edges rust-free.
-This wax had probably accumulate dirt and dust and protected the base over the summer season.
+This wax had probably accumulated dirt and dust and protected the base over the summer season.
 Scrape the bases clean using a wax scraper and get the wax pores open with a good brass brush.

 Don't be too concerned with getting the perfect finish.
-This step in the process is just clearing the way for what is to come.In this step, if there is any excessive dirt in the wax.
-Maybe putting on another of the same wax and scraping while it is still warm is a good idea.
+This step in the process is just clearing the way for what is to come.
+In this step, if there is any excessive dirt in the wax, maybe putting on another of the same wax and scraping while it is still warm is a good idea.
 This can remove the dirt before any other waxes are laid down.

 ### Base Condition